Rivaroxaban versus Warfarin in Nonvalvular Atrial Fibrillation

 Clinical Significance

-ROCKET-AF established rivaroxaban as a highly effective, once-daily alternative to warfarin for stroke prevention in nonvalvular AF.
-By eliminating the need for routine INR monitoring and dramatically reducing the risk of devastating intracranial and fatal bleeds, the trial supported a major paradigm shift toward direct oral anticoagulants (DOACs) as first-line therapy.
+ROCKET-AF provided pivotal evidence that rivaroxaban is a safe, effective, once-daily alternative to warfarin for stroke prevention in nonvalvular atrial fibrillation.
+By circumventing the need for routine INR monitoring, avoiding dietary restrictions, and significantly reducing the risk of intracranial and fatal hemorrhages, it played a central role in shifting the global standard of care away from vitamin K antagonists to direct oral anticoagulants (DOACs).

 Historical Context